godinanuk/Telecom-Churn-CaseStudy/README.md

 3. BaggingClassifier was the most expensive one which took more than 45 minutes.
 Results of BaggingClassifier was good with 81% of test recall ratio.
 4. SGD Classifier and Stacking Classifier took in a range of 3 to 5 minutes, and both classifier's results were good with recall ratio's of 81% and 79% respectively.

+Please note results will be different for different datasets and also depends based on feature engineering and feature selection.